 top youth environmental issues

-The Top Environmental Issues Facing Young People Today (2024 Edition)
+The Top Environmental Issues Facing Young People Today

 The environmental challenges that face young people in 2024 have evolved from distant concerns to daily realities.
 From pollution to extreme weather, today’s youth confront issues that directly impact their health, livelihoods, and future.